 International students should begin the application process no later than 90 days prior to the beginning of the semester.
-International students who have questions regarding the application process should contact the Vice President for Enrollment Management via telephone (214) 453-8113 or e-mail admissions@dallas.edu.
+International students who have questions regarding the application process should contact the Office of Admissions at (214) 453-8155 or e-mail admissions@dallas.edu.
 The following documents will be needed in order to complete an international student application packet: